Yoga in State College

 Bhastrika Pranayama

 Burns up/ flushes out toxins.
 Helpful during labor.
 Stimulates metabolic rate.
-Produces heat, tones the digestive system. reduces carbon dioxide in the lungs, allieviates throat inflamation.
+Produces heat, tones the digestive system. reduces carbon dioxide in the lungs, alleviates throat inflammation.
 Good preparation for meditation.
 Note: Should not be practiced by those with high blood pressure

 Kapalbhati Pranayama